 - Friendly, supportive interactions

-For more information about Kids of Steel, visit the Triathlon Canada website.
+For more information about Kids of Steel, visit the Triathlon Alberta website.

 Try-Me Try-Athlon FAQs

 This event is a district-wide celebration of physical literacy and movement in 2019 using these three skills: swimming, bicycling and running.
 The Try-Athlon will encourage students to train with their schools and at home in order to learn new physical skills and movements that will allow them to feel more competent and confident in multiple environments.